 Nothing can derail a continuity program faster than having executives who don’t support the initiative.
 The following are tips to help “sell” your BCM program:

-- Describe your Return on Investment in terms of insurance.
 Almost everybody and every organization will purchase some type of insurance.
 Business continuity planning helps insure against disruption in the event of a catastrophic event.

-- Let other managers do the selling for you.
 Use your business continuity program to create allies in other groups that will sell the idea for you.
 You can do this by using data collected from business continuity to help out the groups.
 Examples of what you can provide:

-- Focus on your customers.
 What customer wants to hear that a key supplier or service provider is not prepared for the worst?
 Make an ally out of your marketing department.
 Let them use the concept of tomorrow to create positive content for your organization’s marketing efforts.

 Contact us for more information on our Quantivate Business Continuity Software.